 This part gets tricky, and you’ll need your boat safely trailered before proceeding.
 Standing behind your boat’s transom, you’ll want to identify a location for the transducer.
 Your ideal location should be an area on the deepest part of the hull as possible.

-That mounting location must also be free of strakes, through-hull fittings, and any other objects in the way of the smooth hull moving toward the bow.
+The mounting location must also be free of strakes, through-hull fittings, and any other objects that could interfere with the smooth hull moving toward the bow.
 Mounting the transducer with objects in front of it will create turbulence and decrease your fishfinder’s performance.

 With your spot picked out, place the transducer bracket up against the transom.
 Adjust it to hold the transducer’s face horizontally, so it sits about an eighth-of-an-inch below the hull.
 Mark the location of the bracket’s mounting holes with a pencil.

-Your next step is to run the transducer’s wires up to the helm before you mount the transducer to avoid pulling the wires and compromising the efficacy of the sealant holding the transducer in place.
+Your next step is to run the transducer’s wires up to the helm before you mount it to avoid pulling the wires and compromising the efficacy of the sealant holding it in place.

 Unless your boat previously had a transom-mount transducer, this is where you’ll need the wire fish to pull the transducer wire and plug through.
 Pull all the wire up to the helm, coil up any extra wire, and secure everything with zip ties.

-Safety tip #1: Avoid cutting transducer wires because your new plug connections will add electrical resistance and reduce your fishfinder’s performance.
+Safety tip #1: Avoid cutting transducer wires.
+Your new plug connections will add electrical resistance and reduce your fishfinder’s performance.

 Safety tip #2: Don’t bundle transducer wires with VHF cable or your engine’s wiring harness.
 It will cause electrical interference and reduce your fishfinder’s performance.